Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The Parlor palm is a small low maintenance tropical palm tree.
 It is also considered to be one of the lucky plants according to the Feng Shui

-The parlor palm thrives in USDA zones 10 to 12.
-In a subtropical garden landscape, the leafy palm shrub may grow around 7 ft.
-(2.1 m) tall in partial shade to full shade.
-In early spring, small golden yellow ball-shaped flowers appear, followed by dark palm fruits.
+In a subtropical garden landscape, the leafy palm shrub typically reaches a height of around 7 ft.
+(2.1 m).
+During early spring, small ball-shaped golden yellow flowers appear, followed by dark palm fruits.

-Florida palm tree identification: The parlor palm is a tropical plant with slender green stems, a bushy rounded crown, and crescent-shaped compound palmate leaves.
+Florida palm tree identification: The parlor palm is a tropical plant with slender green stems, a bushy, rounded crown, and crescent-shaped compound palmate leaves.

 Lady Palm (Rhapis excelsa)